Prato History, Family Crest & Coats of Arms

 Prato Settlers in United States in the 20th Century

-- Alberto Prato, aged 28, who emigrated to the United States from Comuneglia, Italy, in 1910
+- Alberto Prato, aged 28, who immigrated to the United States from Comuneglia, Italy, in 1910

-- Angelo Prato, aged 4, who emigrated to the United States from Crescentino, Novara, Italy, in 1910
+- Angelo Prato, aged 4, who immigrated to the United States from Crescentino, Novara, Italy, in 1910

 - Andrea Prato, aged 26, who landed in America from Atrani, Italy, in 1912